Saschamz/pastry-cli/README.md

 The cli will guide you through the rest of the steps.

-## Template Optionals
+## Optional Snippets

-With optional template code you will get prompted to select which variants you would like to utilize.
+With optional snippets you can predefine parts of code you **might** want to use in a file.
-For example:
+For example this will prompt you if you want to include the `log` snippet:

 ```javascript
 // pastry-start log